What are the best exercises to lose weight fast? It doesn’t have to be time spent on a treadmill or elliptical.

-Being a high intensity workout it is great for burning fat and since it utilizes the calves, thighs, hip flexors and gluteus maximus, it provides a great lower body workout.
+Being a high-intensity workout, it is great for losing weight fast, and since it utilizes the calves, thighs, hip flexors, and gluteus maximus, it provides a great lower body workout.
 It also helps;

 - Reduces your risk of heart disease and osteoporosis.

 - Increases your metabolic rate up to 24 hrs.